padeir0/millipascal/spec.md

 Scopes are: global, local, labels and reserved.
 Each identifier must be checked if it is in a scope in order:
- - Reserved are special identifiers like registers and abi_stack offsets, if a name is not on this set, then it must be tested as a label;
+ - Reserved are special identifiers like registers and stack offsets, if a name is not on this set, then it must be tested as a label;
  - Labels can shadow locals and globals, and are tested second.
 If a name is not a label, then it must be tested as a local;